The Emperor and the Kite: Synopsis

 In Imperial China, there is an emperor who has four sons and three daughters that meant the world to him.
 He, later on, has a fourth daughter named Djeow Seow.
 This emperor barely pays attention to the small and young Djeow Seow.
 One day these "bad" men come and take the emperor from his throne to an isolated and secluded tower and then lie to everyone that the emperor is dead.
 The "bad" men did not notice Djeow Seow watching all the events unfold from a corner.
 She preserves her father's life by sending him baskets of food via kite to the hidden tower.
 The daughter used to play with her kite every day because no one noticed or paid any attention to her.
 This being her chance, she thinks of the idea to use her kite string to rescue her father.
 The emperor then slides down along the string of the kite to safety and returns home to reclaim China from these people who kidnapped him.
 He rules happily with his youngest daughter now by his side, showering her with love and affection after the events that unfolded.

-Critical reception

-The Emperor and the Kite was published to great overall ratings from major reviewing websites.